-Dobbs isn't the only one helping Buchanan keep his book rolling.
+Dobbs isn't the only one helping Buchanan to keep his book rolling.

 State of Emergency is not the first book to reflect Buchanan's racialist philosophy.
-In 2002, Buchanan's The Death of the West warned white Christendom against a looming demographic tipping point.
+In 2002, Buchanan's The Death of the West warned white Christendom against a looming demographic tipping point .
 (The book's message so energized former Klan leader David Duke that Duke fantasized on his own radio show last year about winning the presidency with Buchanan as his running mate.)
 It was in that book -- edited by Francis, chief ideologue of the white supremacist Council of Conservative Citizens -- that Buchanan first began using the explicit language of white nationalism.
-In his footnotes to The Death of the West, the former Nixon speechwriter even cited the late William Pierce, author of the race-war novel The Turner Diaries (the blueprint for the Oklahoma City bombing) and the founder of America's then-leading neo-Nazi group, to back up his own arguments.
+In his footnotes to The Death of the West, the former Nixon speechwriter even cited the late William Pierce, author of the race-war novel The Turner Diaries and the founder of America's then-leading neo-Nazi group, to back up his own arguments.

-Buchanan is equally schooled in hate from abroad, mentioning work of British white supremacist Derek Turner published in the American hate journal The Occidental Quarterly, which argues "the civilization and free governments that whites have created" will collapse as they become a minority.
+Buchanan is equally schooled in hate from abroad, mentioning work of British white supremacist Derek Turner that was published in the American hate journal The Occidental Quarterly, which argues that "the civilization and free governments that whites have created" will collapse as they become a minority.
 And Buchanan knows the oldies-but-goodies, quoting English politician Enoch Powell approvingly at the beginning of his final chapter.
 Powell was dumped by the Tory leadership in 1968 for claiming that non-white immigration would cause "rivers of blood" to flow in Britain; he has been a white nationalist icon ever since.
-(In the book, Buchanan claims Powell was essentially correct in his analysis of the problem, but that his "Rivers of Blood" speech was taken out of its original context and distorted.)

 Now, through his old friend Buchanan, Francis continues to be heard from beyond the grave.